Updated November 2020

 Do You Need A Lawyer To Buy A House In Canada?

 In Canada, a lawyer must sign the transfer of real estate between two parties.
-Additionally, there is specialized software that pulls up information for the transfer as well as other aspects of a property transaction.
+Additionally, there is a specialized software that pulls up information for the transfer as well as other aspects of a property transaction.
 This software can only be accessed by lawyers, so having a lawyer present for the closing is a must.

 Lawyers can be involved only for the closing, or they can be involved earlier in the process.
 When buying property as a non-resident in Canada, getting a lawyer who is familiar with overseas purchasing procedures is a great idea.
 This will help you avoid any major pitfalls and prevent easily missed mistakes from occurring.